Edd Mann Developer

 }

-The original way that I achieved the intended result was to use a decrementing for-loop that appended each character of the input to a new string in reverse order.
-I was able to access the parsed strings individual characters similar to the way you would reference an array’s items.
+The original way that I achieved the intended result was to use a decrementing for-loop that appended each character of the input string in reverse order.
+I was able to access the string’s individual characters similar to the way you would reference an array’s items.

 2: Incrementing/decrementing for-loop with two arrays